fredickandrewdimo/nodejs-unit-testing-ci/README.md

 # added CI for Code Testing

-credits to: https://github.com/bbachi/nodejs-unit-testing-jest for the nodejs project.
+credits to: bbachi for the nodejs project.

 # nodejs-unit-testing-jest